 What can we do to lose weight despite hypothyroidism?
 I’ve read so much about the benefits of the Paleo diet.
 I’ve heard from readers that rave about Paleo for improving their hypothyroidism symptoms including help with weight loss.
 What are great Paleo resources, recipes, and menu plans?
 I reached out to holistic health expert and thyroid specialist Jen Wittman for answers.

-Written by Jen Wittman, founder of The Healthy Plate and Thyroid Loving Care
+Written by Jen Wittman, Thyroid Loving Care

-While I was mainly able to keep to my usual fitness and diet plan during the holidays, my body feels a little stagnant and could stand to be more fit.
 For those of us living with a thyroid disorder, keeping the weight off can be a frustrating endeavor.
 If you have Hashimoto’s, it’s even more of a roller coaster ride with your weight fluctuating up and down ceaselessly.

 So what’s a girl to do?